 #6 – MBRP S5080AL Single Side Exit Cat-Back Exhaust

-Only two reviews for the product have been completed by customers, both offering a 5-star results, saying how well it fit and being impressed with the sound.
-While offering an improvement in performance, the multiple joins will offer some hindrance in comparison to more expensive systems.
+Only two reviews for the product have been completed by customers, both offering 5-star results, saying how well it fits and being impressed with the sound.
+While offering a performance improvement, the multiple joins will offer some hindrance in comparison to more expensive systems.

 Why a Cat-Back Exhaust System is Better than the Stock System